swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 and the value corresponding to the 30th row and 20th column, is `16`.

-What may surprise you is that when Matlab displays an array, it shows the element with index `(1, 1)` position in the upper left corner rather than the lower left.
+What may surprise you is that when MATLAB displays an array, it shows the element with index `(1, 1)` position in the upper left corner rather than the lower left.
 This is consistent with the way mathematicians draw matrices, but different from the Cartesian coordinates.